Piero Capponi: Biography

 First intended for a business career, Piero's diplomatic abilities were recognized by Lorenzo de' Medici, who sent him as ambassador to various courts, where he acquitted himself with distinction.
-In 1492 upon the death of Lorenzo, the feckless leadership Piero de' Medici led Capponi to become one of the leaders of the anti-Medicean faction which two years later succeeded in expelling this Medici ruler from Florence.
+In 1492 upon the death of Lorenzo, the feckless leadership of Piero de' Medici led Capponi to become one of the leaders of the anti-Medicean faction which two years later succeeded in expelling this Medici ruler from Florence.
 Capponi was then made chief of the republic and conducted public affairs with great skill, notably in the difficult negotiations with Charles VIII of France, who had invaded Italy in 1494 and in whose camp the exiled Medici had taken refuge.

 Capponi holds torn treaty in front of a seated King Charles VIII: 1583–85 fresco in main hall of Palazzo Capponi-Vettori, By Bernardo Poccetti.

 In November 1494 on his way to Naples from Milan, Charles and his large army passed through Lucca into Tuscan territory, occupying Pisa, a city still restless after the Florentine subjugation in 1406.
 He was allowed to enter and welcomed into Florence on November 17 with his army, and immediately began to behave as though he were the conqueror of the city.
 The Republican Signoria was anxious to be on good terms with him, but he began to imply he would mediate the relationship of France to Pisa and the future role of the deposed Piero de' Medici in Florence.
 Additionally, he requested a loan of 150,000 ducats to help fund his enterprise.
-Piero and his fellow Republican councilors where not willing to accede to such demands.
+Piero and his fellow Republican councilors were unwilling to accede to such demands.
 The temper of the city soon changed, and the citizens began to prepare for the possibility of an urban war with French soldiers already billeted inside the walls.